cedric-joaquin/cedric-joaquin.github.io/_posts/2020-06-17-cli_project_-_auto_checkout_app.markdown

 ## Summary

 Overall, this project was a tough one just based on the sheer amount of scraping I had to do.
-I decided to go deeper than one level which made writing my scraping methods a little more complex.
-However, I've gotten a deeper understanding of OOP and my app is indicative of that.
+I decided to go deeper than one level which made writing my scraping methods and accessing the data a little more complex.
+However, I've gotten a deeper understanding of OOP thanks to the difficulty of this project.